Skip to main content

 Accuracy — fact verification against your source-of-truth

-Every claim a public AI engine makes about your policies is checked against your stored brand reference documents — policy schedules, current premium tables, regulatory filings, public statements.
-Where the engine answer disagrees with your reference, the discrepancy is flagged with the exact engine response, the supporting source, and a hash-linked evidence trail.
-Fact verifications are part of the Lawnise Monitor and Enterprise plans.
+Fact verification checks each claim Lawnise collects or you submit for verification — from an assistant you connect or a public engine Lawnise supports — against your stored brand reference documents: policy schedules, current premium tables, regulatory filings, public statements.
+Where an answer disagrees with your reference, the discrepancy is flagged with the exact response, the supporting source, and a hash-linked evidence trail.
+Fact verification is configured as part of a scoped Lawnise engagement.

 03Reputation

-Reputation — how the engines are characterising your insurer
+Reputation — how public AI characterises your insurer

-Reputation analysis tracks how public AI answers describe your insurer's posture on the issues that customers ask about: claims handling, premium fairness, digital experience, complaint resolution, sustainability framing.
+Reputation analysis tracks how the public AI engines Lawnise supports describe your insurer's posture on the issues customers ask about: claims handling, premium fairness, digital experience, complaint resolution, sustainability framing.
 Sentiment shifts are tracked over time and against your competitor set.
-Reputation analysis is included in Monitor's combined visibility + reputation scan quota.
+This dimension covers the public surface.

 04Risk